 If you have not yet been charged with a crime but have reason to believe that you might be, consider talking to an attorney about the circumstances and seek legal advice about how the situation might be remedied before charges are taken out.

 Serious fraud defense lawyers in Greensboro and High Point

-Do not delay in contacting The Clifford Division.
+Do not delay in contacting Clifford & Harris, PLLC.
 The sooner we become involved in your case, the sooner we can craft the best possible defense.
 Call our law firm at 336-574-2788 or email us to arrange a free consultation today.